wongzc/python_study_note/README.md

     - while (user_input := input('abc'))!='haha'
     - lengths = [n for word in words if (n := len(word)) > 3]
         lengths = [len(word) for word in words if len(word) > 3]

+35. when import a file in python, code of imported file will be always executed, unless wrap it with if __name__=="__main__"

+36. when say import A.py into B.py, if A.py reading a file using relative path, may causing problem if B.py is in differnt folder ( as run from B will use B as currntdir) better to use full path to avoid such problem

+37. to import a .py in parent dir. just use: sys.path.append(parent), then can import the filename
+    - can get parent=os.path.dirname(current)
+    - currentfile = os.path.realpath(__file__) (current=os.path.dirname(currentfile))